hipvlady/MLGuru/data_science_questions.md

 4. Describe a challenging data project you've worked on and the solutions you implemented.

 ***

+### What are the main assumptions of linear regression?
+The fundamental assumptions of linear regression encompass:

+1. **Linearity**: There must be a linear relationship between the independent variables (or features) and the dependent variable.
+In essence, the relationship between predictors and target is not curved.
+2. **Additivity**: The influence of individual predictors on the dependent variable is independent of the values of other predictors.
+For instance, the increase in revenue due to a sale of one product does not depend on the sales of another product.
+Any violation of this assumption could introduce interaction effects between predictors.
+3. **Independence of Errors**: The residuals, or errors (the differences between observed and predicted values), should be independent of each other.
+This means there shouldn't be any correlation between consecutive residuals, especially in time series data.
+4. **Homoscedasticity**: Residuals should exhibit constant variance across all levels of the independent variables.
+For instance, seasonal patterns in time series data shouldn't lead to higher errors in more active seasons.
+5. **Normality of Residuals**: The distribution of residuals should ideally be normal.
+While slight deviations might not be problematic, significant departures from normality can affect the reliability of inferences drawn from the model.
+6. **Absence of Multicollinearity**: Predictors in the model should not be too highly correlated with each other, which could make it difficult to discern the individual effect of each predictor on the target variable.
+7. **No Endogeneity**: Independent variables should be free from correlation with the residuals.
+This ensures that there isn't any hidden variable that might be influencing both the predictors and the outcome simultaneously.

+It's worth noting that these assumptions are important for making valid inferences from a linear regression model (like hypothesis tests about coefficients).
+If they are not met, the estimates of the coefficients can still be unbiased, but the standard errors can be biased leading to unreliable hypothesis tests.

 ### Can you describe what logistic regression is, and where you might apply it
 Linear regression and logistic regression are both types of statistical models used in machine learning and statistics, but they are applied to different types of problems and have distinct characteristics.